Andrew Knizner Preview, Player Props: Cardinals vs. Braves

 Braves Pitching Rankings

-- The pitching staff for the Braves has a collective 9.5 K/9 to lead MLB.
+- The Braves pitching staff leads the league with a collective 9.6 strikeouts per nine innings.

-- The Braves have the third-ranked team ERA across all MLB pitching staffs (3.79).
+- The Braves have a 3.88 team ERA that ranks fifth among all league pitching staffs.

-- The Braves give up the second-fewest home runs in baseball (141 total, one per game).
+- Braves pitchers combine to surrender the third-fewest home runs in baseball (149 total, 1.1 per game).

-- Soroka starts for the first time this season for the Braves.
+- Fried (6-1) gets the starting nod for the Braves in his 12th start of the season.
+He has a 2.52 ERA in 60 2/3 innings pitched, with 63 strikeouts.

+- His last appearance came on Saturday against the Los Angeles Dodgers, when the left-hander went seven scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.